By Jackie Carroll

 Make sure the tree is standing straight and with its best side forward and then backfill.
 Press down the soil to remove air pockets as you go.
 When the hole is half full, fill it with water and let the water drain before you continue.
 Flush with water again when the hole is full.
 If the soil settles, top it off with more soil, but don't mound the soil around the trunk.
 Apply mulch around the tree, but don't let it touch the trunk.

 If pine tree growing from seed, you can use the same planting instructions above once the seedling has grown 6 inches to a foot (15-31 cm.) in height.

 Water newly planted trees every few days to keep the soil thoroughly moist but not soggy.
 After a month water weekly in the absence of rain.
 Once established and growing, pine trees only need water during prolonged dry spells.

-Don’t fertilize the tree during the first year.
-The first time you fertilize, use two to four pounds of 10-10-10 fertilizer for every square foot of soil.
-In subsequent years, use two pounds of fertilizer for each inch of trunk diameter every other year.
+Don't fertilize the tree during the first year.
+The first time you fertilize, use 2 to 4 pounds (1-2 kg.) of 10-10-10 fertilizer for every square foot (929 sq. cm.) of soil.
+In subsequent years, use 2 pounds (1 kg.) of fertilizer for each inch (2.5 cm.) of trunk diameter every other year.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."